Hald House

-The Hald House (Danish: Halds Gård) is a Neoclassical apartment building situated at the corner of Nikolajgade (No. 22) and Dybensgade is the central Copenhagen, Denmark.
-Am adjacent warehouse 19 is also part of the property.
+The Hald House (Danish: Halds Gård) is a Neoclassical apartment building situated at the corner of Nikolajgade (No. 22) and Dybensgade in Copenhagen, Denmark.
+An adjacent warehouse 19 is also part of the property.
 The two buildings were constructed for a master baker in 1799 as part of the rebuilding on the city after the Copenhagen Fire of 1795.
 They were listed in the Danish registry of protected buildings and places in 1945.
 Notable former residents include ballet master August Bournonville and actor Dirch Passer.

 History

 Site history, 1689–1809

 Prior to the Fire of 1795, the site was made up of two separate properties.
 The corner property was listed in Copenhagen's first cadastre from 1689 as No. 228 in Eastern Quarter, owned by Walter Heidemann.

-The adjacent property in Dybensgade was listed as No. 227 in Eastern Quarter (*Øster Kvarter), owned by Margrete Wulff.
+The adjacent property in Dybensgade was listed as No. 227 in the Eastern Quarter (Øster Kvarter), owned by Margrete Wulff.
 She was the widow of Johan Wulf.